 - Semantic differential

-We plan to address issues with the Ranking and Continuous Sum question types in future releases.
+We plan to improve these question types in future releases.

 WCAG 2.1 survey themes fails